oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.2 Default Topic Structure

-The MQTT topic structure below is used to exchange OpenC2 messages.
+The MQTT topic structure shown in Table 1 is used to exchange OpenC2 messages.
 The "oc2" prefix on the topic names segregates OpenC2-related topics from other topics that might exist on the same broker.
 Topic name components in brackets (e.g., `[actuator_profile]`) are placeholders for specific values that would be used in implementation.
 For example, a device that implements the Stateless Packeting Filter AP would subscribe to `oc2/cmd/ap/slpf`.
 In addition, each Consumer subscribes to its own device-specific topic using a device identifier (annotated as `[device_id]`) that is assumed to be known to the OpenC2 Producer(s) that can command that Consumer.
 The determination of device identifiers is beyond the scope of this specification.

-#### **Table DTS: Default Topic Structure**
+#### **Table 1: Default Topic Structure**
 | Topic  | Purpose   | Producer | Consumer |
 |---|---|:---:|:---:|
 | `oc2/cmd/all`| Used to send OpenC2 commands to all devices connected to this MQTT fabric.  |  Pub | Sub   |